 Depending on the severity of your injuries, you may need to go to your doctor or the hospital for treatment.
 For a surface wound, like a scratch, wash thoroughly with water, apply an antibacterial cream, and keep a close eye on it–if it becomes very red, sore, or inflamed, see a doctor.
 If a bite broke the skin, however, definitely go to a doctor–you might need stitches, antibiotics, or injections to protect you from tetanus or rabies.

 What to Do If a Dog Chases You: Prevention Tips

 The number-one way to prevent dog attacks is for the owner to train their dogs not to do it in the first place, and to always make sure their dog is secure in the house, the yard, or on a leash.
 If you’ve encountered a threatening dog on your ride or run route, attempt to reach the owner before or after the encounter.
 For an ongoing problem, call animal control.

 However, not all owners are responsible ones, and dog attacks, though rare, do happen.
-That’s why Hearst recommends carrying a small safety device, like a portable baton, airhorn, or even a small umbrella.
+That’s why Hearst recommends carrying a small safety device, like a portable baton or an airhorn.